oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 <details><summary><b>Where does that value come from?</b></summary>
 <p>

-Helidon by default looks for a file called `META-INF/microprofile-config.properties` in it's classpath.
-You can find this in Eclipse by opening the src/main/resources folder.
+Helidon by default looks for properties in the Java system properties (-D on the java command) then environment variables, then a resource called `META-INF/microprofile-config.properties` in it's classpath.
+You can override this, in which case it will look in the Java system properties, then environment variables, then the locations you specify in local files and the class path.
+Note that if you do specify locations then the `META-INF/microprofile-config.properties` is not included automatically.

+Here we will look at using config information in  `META-INF/microprofile-config.properties`

-By convention the `microprofile-config.properties` is the place where you put default values that you want your program to use so you can guarentee that a property has at least one value set (although as we will see later there are other mechanisms to do this.)
-Amongst other content has a line
+By convention the `microprofile-config.properties` is the place where you put default values that you want your program to use so you can guarantee that a property has at least one value set (although as we will see later there are other mechanisms to do this.)
+This is because `META-INF/microprofile-config.properties` is a classpath resource, so it's packaged up in your jar file, and will therefore be delivered along with your code.

+You would use default property values for things that probably need to have a value, and there is a sensible default value that can be chosen, but in some situation would change.
+For example the minimum size of a password might have a default value (say 8 characters), but in some situations your users may want to override it (say requiring a minimum password of 12 characters.)
+There are of course some values that should **not** have a default value, for example a database password should be set for each deployment, the program should error immediately without a deployment specific DB password (rather than some random error part way through processing) and absolutely should not be packaged up where anyone can see it.

+Open the `META-INF/microprofile-config.properties` in Eclipse, this is in the src/main/resources folder.

+Amongst other content it has a line `microprofile-config.properties`

 ```
 app.minimumchange=3
 ```

-When packaging up the code into a jar file, docker container etc. most packaging tools will include the file as part of the jar, so you know your program will have default values.

 That's great of course, especially as we need those defaults (if they are not specified then your program won't be able to start and you'll get missing property exceptions) but how do we change that minimum value if we want to use a different value ?

 Well Helidon has a quite powerful properties inheritance model based on different levels overriding any properties of the same name that are at lower levels.
 The priority order is Java system properties (e.g. set with -D to the Java run command) then Operating System environment variables and then configuration files in the order they are specified.

-Let's go an add a new config file to the list !
+The Helidon config system will return the first value found based on that order.

 ---